-The pre-school opens Monday to Friday all year round.
-Sessions are from 8am until 6pm.
+Funfishers is open Monday to Friday all year round.
+Sessions are from 7.30am until 6pm term time and 8am to 6pm school holidays.
 Children attend for a variety of sessions.
-There are currently 45 children attending who are in the early years age group.
-The pre-school provides funded early education for two-, three- and four-year-old children.
+There are currently 300 children attending of whom 38 are within the early years age group.
+The nursery provides funded early education for two-, three- and four-year-old children.
+It supports a number of children who speak English as an additional language and children with special needs and/or disabilities.